-Earlier today I had a sneak preview of the BlackBerry Z30 smartphone.
+Earlier today I had a sneak preview of the BlackBerry Z30.

 The BlackBerry Z30 has a large five-inch display and a more powerful battery than the earlier Z10.
 It comes equipped with the latest 10.2 version of BlackBerry’s phone operating system.
 There’s an improved antennae – which was already one of the better features of the Z10 and the sound has been tweaked to offer better audio.

-Physically the phone is beautiful.
+Physically the phone looks good.
 While it’s a fraction too large to control with a single hand, it’s comfortable and manageable.
 If the BlackBerry Z30 fails to restore the phone maker’s fortunes, nothing can.

 Blackberry wasn’t able to say when the phone will be on sale in New Zealand although it is expected to be in the stores before Christmas.
 The company was also unable to reveal the price.